gabrielpereirapinheiro/convert-romans-arabic/README.md

 # How to execute <h1>
-Open the paste src on terminal and execute the command
+Open the paste src on terminal and execute the command :
 >$make

-after execute
+After execute:

 >./lab